github/docs/content/billing/managing-the-plan-for-your-github-account/upgrading-your-accounts-plan.md

 {% data reusables.dotcom_billing.enter-payment-info %}
 {% data reusables.dotcom_billing.finish_upgrade %}

-## Managing your organization's subscription
+## Managing your organization's plan

-You can upgrade your organization's subscription to a different product, add seats to your existing product, or switch from per-repository to per-user pricing.
+You can upgrade your organization's plan, add seats to your existing plan, or switch from per-repository to per-user pricing.

-### Upgrading your organization's subscription
+### Upgrading your organization's plan

 You can upgrade your organization from {% data variables.product.prodname_free_team %} for an organization to {% data variables.product.prodname_team %} to access advanced collaboration and management tools for teams, or upgrade your organization to {% data variables.product.prodname_ghe_cloud %} for additional security, compliance, and deployment controls.

 Upgrading an organization does not affect your personal account or repositories owned by your personal account. {% data reusables.gated-features.more-info-org-products %}

 {% data reusables.dotcom_billing.org-billing-perms %}